Last Updated on 12th June 2022 by peppe8o

 IMPORTANT NOTE: I just submitted a GitHub bug notification as the default procedure to install Grocy results into a “SQLSTATE[HY000]: General error: 1 no such table: users” error.
 Stay tuned with this page for news when the bug will be solved.

 Managing home stocks is a common need for all people.
 How many times did you forget to buy something finished at home from your supermarket?

-Grocy aims to help people keeping track of their stocks and easily plan shopping of required items.
-With its built-in barcode scan function, it also allows to manage your products quantity simply scanning their barcode with your smartphone/tablet/pc camera.
+Grocy aims to help people keep track of their stocks and easily plan shopping for required items.
+With its built-in barcode scan function, it also allows managing the number of your products by simply scanning their barcode with your smartphone/tablet/pc camera.